SFDO-Tooling/CumulusCI/docs/dev.rst

 When developing in an org, the changes you're most interested in are sometimes mixed with other changes that aren't relevant to what you're doing.

-Example: Changing schema like Custom Objects and Custom Fields often results in changes to Page Layouts and Profiles that you don't wish to review or retrieve.
+For example, changing metadata like Custom Objects and Custom Fields often results in changes to Page Layouts and Profiles that you don't wish to review or retrieve.

 It's a common workflow in CumulusCI to use the ``list_changes`` task, combined with the options featured in this subsection, to narrow the scope of changes in the org to the exact elements you desire to retrieve in your project.
 When the correct set of metadata is listed, run the ``retrieve_changes`` task to bring those changes into the repository.

 ``--include`` & ``--exclude``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When retrieving metadata from an org, CumulusCI represents each component name as the combination of its type (such as a ``Profile``, ``CustomObject``, or ``ApexClass``) and its API name: ``MemberType: MemberName``.

-Example: An ``ApexClass`` named ``MyTestClass`` would be represented as ``ApexClass: MyTestClass``.
+An ``ApexClass`` named ``MyTestClass`` would be represented as ``ApexClass: MyTestClass``.

 The ``--include`` and ``--exclude`` options lets you pass multiple `regular expressions <https://en.wikipedia.org/wiki/Regular_expression>`_ to match against the names of changed components.
 This metadata is either included or excluded depending on which option the regular expression is passed.
 Multiple regular expressions can be passed in a comma-separated list.

-Example: List all modified metadata that ends in "Test" and "Data" in the default org.
+The following lists all modified metadata that ends in "Test" and "Data" in the default org.

 .. code-block:: console